 More men are fighting for shared or full custody.
 For decades, judges believed it to be in the best interests of the child to give the mother full custody and the father visitation rights.
 But new research shows that children need equal time with both parents.

 According to Micklin Law Group,”Historically, gender bias toward women plays a large role in the discrepancy of parental custody rulings.
 In many scenarios, you might feel like you may get the short end of the stick simply because you are a man; the dad.
 If you are actively engaged in your children’s lives, the courts should respect that.”

 While court attitudes and opinions are changing, men still face major challenges when applying for shared or full custody.
 Today, there are law firms that are dedicated to helping men protect their parental rights and fight for more time with their children.

 When one parent wants or needs to relocate, this can complicate custody agreements.
 Dads may want to keep their ex from moving out of state with the kids, or the dad may be the one who needs to relocate for a better-paying job.

 The complicated issue of relocation may arise before, during or after the divorce is finalized and the child custody agreement is in place.

 Regardless of whether dad is looking to keep his child around or pursue opportunities to better the lives of his children, the issue of relocation must be approached carefully and with the help of an experienced lawyer.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in men’s rights during a divorce.
+The Micklin Law Group, LLC is a New Jersey law firm focusing on men’s rights during a divorce.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with Men going through divorces in New Jersey.
+Brad has experience working with Men going through divorces in New Jersey.
 You can read more on this topic by visiting our divorce blog.
-To set up a free consultation, call 973-562-0100.
+To set up a consultation, call 973-562-0100.